 2017 Poikkeus Tila, Martial Law - a collabortiave art project produced by M-Cult, based around common (his)tory between clients of Kriminaalihuollon tukisäätiö working on restoration of WWI trenches in Maunula, Helsinki, and local folk. ︎

-2017 Art workshops in Redis, an open space for ex-convicts in the heart of Helsinki, managed by Kriminaalihuollon tukisäätiö, a Finnish non-govermental non-profit organisation supporting convicts, ex-prisoners, and their families.
+2017 Art workshops in Redis, an open space for people affected by imprisonment in the heart of Helsinki, managed by Kriminaalihuollon tukisäätiö, a Finnish non-govermental non-profit organisation supporting current and ex-prisoners, and their families.

 2017 Prison Outside #1: a public discussion on artistic projects in and around prison.
 In this event international speakers will introduce collaborative practices that connect incarcerated people and the public outside the prison.
 We will discuss how we, as outsiders, view incarcerated people, and what can be done to challenge the negative relationships with current and ex-convicts, replacing them with empathy and solidarity. ︎